Good questions to ask in an interview

 Sit down and write a list of at least five questions you’d like to ask.
-If you get to ask questions as you go along, make sure you hold back at least two of them for the end.
+If you get the opportunity to ask questions as you go along, make sure you hold a couple of them back for the end.
 We've listed some suggestions to help you get started below.